esikm/Pillow/docs/handbook/tutorial.rst

 Note that the library rewinds the file (using ``seek(0)``) before reading the image header.
 In addition, seek will also be used when the image data is read (by the load method).
-If the image file is embedded in a larger file, such as a tar file, you can use the :py:class:`~PIL.ContainerIO` or :py:class:`~PIL.TarIO` modules to access it.
+If the image file is embedded in a larger file, such as a tar file, you can use the :py:class:`~PIL2.ContainerIO` or :py:class:`~PIL2.TarIO` modules to access it.

 Reading from a tar archive
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 ::

-    from PIL import Image, TarIO
+    from PIL2 import Image, TarIO

     fp = TarIO.TarIO("Tests/images/hopper.tar", "hopper.jpg")
     im = Image.open(fp)